romann-broque/get_next_line/README.md

 ## Set OPEN_MAX

-According to your OS, you can modify OPEN_MAX define.
+Depending on your operating system, you can modify the definition of OPEN_MAX.
-If you want to know the opened files limit that your OS can support, just type the following command:
+If you want to know the limit of open files that your operating system can support, just type the following command:
 	$ ulimit -n